 The assumed tragedy of the commons is predicated on the notion that common-pool resources (fisheries, air, grazing lands, etc.) will have too many claimants.
 Usually, the “answer” to governance of the commons is either to privatize the resource or to place it under public governance.

-But humans have been solving common property problems for centuries—a fact that economists and centralized authorities have generally ignored.
-We will look at a couple of examples, and then explore Elinor Ostrom's institutional analysis of common property resources as a model for thinking about voluntary governance of the commons.
+But humans have been solving common-property problems for centuries—a fact that economists and centralized authorities have generally ignored.
+We will look at a couple of examples and then explore Elinor Ostrom's institutional analysis of common-property resources as a model for thinking about voluntary governance of the commons.

-Governing the Commons: The Evolution of Institutions for Collective Action, Elinor Ostrom.
-Cambridge University Press, 1991.
+Ostrom, Elinor, Governing the Commons: The Evolution of Institutions for Collective Action.
+Cambridge University Press, 2015.
+ISBN: 978-1933771779

 Ostrom, Elinor, et al. 2012.
 The Future of the Commons -- Beyond Market Failure and Government Regulation.
 Rowman and Littlefield Publishers, 2020.
 ISBN: 978-0255366533